wp-plugins/cleanprint-lt/readme.txt

 <h4>How CleanPrint Works</h4>

 CleanPrint is an eco-friendly tool that saves paper, ink and money when printing from the internet.
-Users can easily edit content before printing or saving to PDF, Dropbox or Google Docs.
+Users can easily edit content before printing or saving to PDF, Kindle, Dropbox, Google Drive or Box.
 CleanPrint includes sharing tools and a pagination/paper saving counter that shows visitors how eco-friendly your site is and helps them avoid that dreaded extra sheet of paper!

 1. User activates CleanPrint by hitting print button
 2. Print preview appears including pagination and editing tools for optimization